nauam/Courses/docs/learning/howto/configuring-windows-nodes.md

 # Running Jobs on Windows Nodes

-QW Control allows users to execute jobs to remote Windows nodes to manage and automate tasks using QW Control workflows.
-This article shows how to add a Windows node and execute QW Control jobs and commands with windows-based systems.
+Rundeck allows users to execute jobs to remote Windows nodes to manage and automate tasks using Rundeck workflows.
+This article shows how to add a Windows node and execute Rundeck jobs and commands with windows-based systems.

-To communicate with Windows nodes, QW Control uses an out-of-the-box [Node Execution/ File Copier plugin](https://github.com/qwcontrol-plugins/py-winrm-plugin) that uses the [WinRM](https://docs.microsoft.com/en-us/windows/win32/winrm/portal) (Windows Remote Management) protocol.
+To communicate with Windows nodes, Rundeck uses an out-of-the-box [Node Execution/ File Copier plugin](https://github.com/rundeck-plugins/py-winrm-plugin) that uses the [WinRM](https://docs.microsoft.com/en-us/windows/win32/winrm/portal) (Windows Remote Management) protocol.

->Note: If this is the first time adding remote nodes, we suggest reviewing the [QW Control Tutorial](/learning/tutorial/preparing.md) before adding Windows nodes.
-This exercise assumes some experience with Windows and QW Control basics covered in the Tutorial.
+>Note: If this is the first time adding remote nodes, we suggest reviewing the [Rundeck Tutorial](/learning/tutorial/preparing.md) before adding Windows nodes.
+This exercise assumes some experience with Windows and Rundeck basics covered in the Tutorial.

 ## Basic pywinrm Plugin Requirements

-The [pywinrm plugin](https://github.com/qwcontrol-plugins/py-winrm-plugin) needs the following requirements on the QW Control server to work properly.
-It is supported on QW Control running on Linux, Mac OS X, or Windows operating systems.
+The [pywinrm plugin](https://github.com/rundeck-plugins/py-winrm-plugin) needs the following requirements on the Rundeck server to work properly.
+It is supported on Rundeck running on Linux, Mac OS X, or Windows operating systems.

 ### Requirements:

-The [pywinrm plugin](https://github.com/qwcontrol-plugins/py-winrm-plugin) uses the python [WinRM Library](https://github.com/diyan/pywinrm/) to provide the WinRM implementation.
+The [pywinrm plugin](https://github.com/rundeck-plugins/py-winrm-plugin) uses the python [WinRM Library](https://github.com/diyan/pywinrm/) to provide the WinRM implementation.

-* Python 3.3-3.5 or PyPy2 installed on QW Control server. _(Python 3 strongly recommended)_
+* Python 3.3-3.5 or PyPy2 installed on Rundeck server. _(Python 3 strongly recommended)_
 * Pywinrm library (It can be installed with the following command: `pip install pywinrm`)
     * `requests-kerberos` and `requests-credssp` are optional.

 Note: Due to networking complexity issues this exercise will not work with the Welcome Projects.
-These steps assume you have QW Control installed [using these instructions](/administration/install/installing-qwcontrol.md).
+These steps assume you have Rundeck installed [using these instructions](/administration/install/installing-rundeck.md).
 For more information see the [Additional Information](#additional-information) section.

 ## Basic Windows Requirements

 To follow this How to Guide, your Windows system needs the following requirements:

-* A Windows node in the same network as the QW Control instance
+* A Windows node in the same network as the Rundeck instance
 * Windows Server 2008 R2 or above
 * PowerShell 2.0 or above